Icinga plugin state UNKNOWN after upgrade

 I had just installed the SnipMate plugin which mimics the snippet functionality of TextMate, and every time I restarted I got an error stating:

-I did some troubleshooting and narrowed it down to the cpoptions=ces$ line in my .vimrc.
+cpoptions=ces$ line in my .vimrc.
 This line makes the cw command and similar commands put a $ at the end instead of just deleting text and replacing it.
 I could see no reason for me to need this and just removed the line.
 That setting then defaulted back to cpoptions=aABceFs and the error was gone.